pdellaert/vSphere-Python/docs/multi-clone.md

 * virtual machine name: If a power on is disabled and no custom mac address is enabled

 ### Usage ###
         usage: multi-clone.py [-h] [-6] [-b BASENAME] [-c COUNT] [-C CSVFILE] [--cluster CLUSTER] [-d] [--datacenter DATACENTER]
-                          [--datastore DATATORE] [--folder FOLDER] -H HOST [-i] [-m] [-l LOGFILE] [-n AMOUNT] [-o PORT] [-p PASSWORD] [-P] [--resource-pool RESOURCE_POOL] [-s POST_SCRIPT]
+                              [--datastore DATASTORE] [--folder FOLDER] -H HOST [-i] [-m] [-l LOGFILE] [-L] [--snapshot SNAPSHOT] [-n AMOUNT] [-o PORT] [-p PASSWORD] [-P]
+                              [--resource-pool RESOURCE_POOL] [-s POST_SCRIPT] [-S] -t
-                          [-S] -t TEMPLATE [-T THREADS] -u USERNAME [-v] [-w MAXWAIT]
+                              TEMPLATE [-T THREADS] -u USERNAME [-v] [-w MAXWAIT]

-    Deploy a template into multiple VM"s.
+        Deploy a template into multiple VM's.
 You can get information returned with the name of the virtual machine created and it's main mac and ip address.
         Either in IPv4 or IPv6 format.
 You can specify which folder and/or resource pool the clone should be placed in.
 Verbose and debug output can either be send to stdout, or saved to a log file.
 A post-script can be specified for post-processing.
 And it can all be done in a number of parallel threads you specify.
 The script also provides the ability to use a CSV for a lot of it settings and if you want to specify the mac address of the clones (usefull for DHCP/PXE configuration).

         optional arguments:
           -h, --help            show this help message and exit -6, --six             Get IPv6 address for VMs instead of IPv4 -b BASENAME, --basename BASENAME
                                 Basename of the newly deployed VMs
           -c COUNT, --count COUNT
                                 Starting count, the name of the first VM deployed will be <basename>-<count>, the second will be
                                 <basename>-<count+1> (default = 1)
           -C CSVFILE, --csv CSVFILE
                                 An optional CSV overwritting the basename and count.
                                 For each line, a clone will be created.
 A line consits of the following fields, fields inside <> are mandatory, fields with [] are not: "<Clone name>";"[Datacenter]";"[Cluster]";"[Resouce
                                 Pool]";"[Folder]";"[Datastore]";"[MAC Address
                                 ]";"[Post-processing Script]";"[Advanced VM Parameters
                                 in JSON format]"
-      --cluster CLUSTER     The cluster in which the new VMs should reside (default = same cluster as source virtual machine -d, --debug           Enable debug output
+          --cluster CLUSTER     The cluster in which the new VMs should reside (default = same cluster as source virtual machine) -d, --debug           Enable debug output
           --datacenter DATACENTER
-                            The datacenter in which the new VMs should reside (default = same datacenter as source virtual machine --datastore DATATORE  The datastore in which the new VMs should reside (default = same datastore as source virtual machine --folder FOLDER       The folder in which the new VMs should reside (default = same folder as source virtual machine) -H HOST, --host HOST  The vCenter or ESXi host to connect to -i, --print-ips       Enable IP output
+                                The datacenter in which the new VMs should reside (default = same datacenter as source virtual machine) --datastore DATASTORE
+                                The datastore in which the new VMs should reside (default = same datastore as source virtual machine) --folder FOLDER       The folder in which the new VMs should reside (default = same folder as source virtual machine) -H HOST, --host HOST  The vCenter or ESXi host to connect to -i, --print-ips       Enable IP output
           -m, --print-macs      Enable MAC output
           -l LOGFILE, --log-file LOGFILE
-                            File to log to (default = stdout) -n AMOUNT, --number AMOUNT
+                                File to log to (default = stdout) -L, --linked          Enable linked cloning
+          --snapshot SNAPSHOT   Snapshot to be used for linked cloning -n AMOUNT, --number AMOUNT
                                 Amount of VMs to deploy (default = 1) -o PORT, --port PORT  Server port to connect to (default = 443) -p PASSWORD, --password PASSWORD
                                 The password with which to connect to the host.
 If not specified, the user is prompted at runtime for a password
           -P, --disable-power-on
                                 Disable power on of cloned VMs
           --resource-pool RESOURCE_POOL
                                 The resource pool in which the new VMs should reside, (default = Resources, the root resource pool) -s POST_SCRIPT, --post-script POST_SCRIPT
                                 Script to be called after each VM is created and booted.
 Arguments passed: name mac-address ip-address
           -S, --disable-SSL-certificate-verification
                                 Disable SSL certificate verification on connect
           -t TEMPLATE, --template TEMPLATE
                                 Template to deploy
           -T THREADS, --threads THREADS
                                 Amount of threads to use.
 Choose the amount of threads with the speed of your datastore in mind, each thread starts the creation of a virtual machine. (default = 1)
           -u USERNAME, --user USERNAME
                                 The username with which to connect to the host -v, --verbose         Enable verbose output
           -w MAXWAIT, --wait-max MAXWAIT
                                 Maximum amount of seconds to wait when gathering information (default = 120)

 ### Issues and feature requests ###
 Feel free to use the [Github issue tracker](https://github.com/pdellaert/vSphere-Python/issues) of the repository to post issues and feature requests